Overview of Canine Gingivitis

-Gingivitis is inflammation of the gum tissue resulting in redness and swelling, most commonly caused by dental plaque.
+Gingivitis is inflammation of the gum tissue resulting in redness and swelling, most commonly caused by dental plaque in dogs.
 Plaque results when bacteria normally found in the mouth mix with proteins and starches found in saliva to produce a gritty material that adheres to the teeth.
 Plaque eventually turns into tartar, which accumulates on the teeth, especially at the gum line.
 Local irritants and some diseases, such as plasmacytic gingivitis and trench mouth, may also cause gingivitis.

 Gingivitis can lead to periodontitis or inflammation around the tooth root, which in turn can lead to tooth loss.